-The background levels shown in Table 7.5 show conductivity levels in excess of 7000 uS/cm but having the same characteristics being dominated by chloride, sodium, magnesium and low levels of sulphates and metals with the exception of iron.
-Variability in concentration of parameters between sites indicate local changes in geology, particularly for conductivity and iron.
+The salt content consists largely of chloride, magnesium and sodium ions.
+The background levels shown in Table 7.5 show conductivity levels in excess of 7,000 uS/cm but having the same characteristics being dominated by chloride, sodium, magnesium and low levels of sulphates and metals with the exception of iron.
+Variability in concentration of parameters